kaneda-fr/dokku-set-env-vars/README.md

 The value of the environment variable to set

+### app-restart

+Trigger restart of the app when config is changed.
+If not set to false, application will be restarted.

 ## Example

 Note: `actions/checkout` must preceed this action in order for the repository data to be exposed for the action.